PhrozenIO/PowerRemoteDesktop/README.md

 If you follow the steps above, a new PowerShell terminal should appear on your desktop running as the 'NT AUTHORITY/System' user.

 From this terminal, you can run the Power Remote Desktop server command and enable the 'LogonUI' option for future Power Remote Desktop viewer connections.

-It's worth noting that if you don't use your own X509 certificate, you will need administrator privileges to create a new server.
-However, you can easily create your own X509 certificate using tools such as the OpenSSL command line tool.

 ##### Generate your Certificate